Frequently Asked Questions

 How secure is the Robotic Parking System?

 Safety and security are unsurpassed compared to any other parking scheme.
-For more information on security, go to Solutions / Products.
+For more information on security, go to User Experience.
 Learn more

 What level of redundancy is implemented in the Robotic Parking System?

 Robotic Parking Systems provides true redundancy with multiple elements controlling the same process to provide alternatives in case of a component failure.
-For more information on redundancy, go to Solutions / Products.
+For more information on redundancy, go to Reliability.

 Also, for the first time, you can review in the document Basics in Automation the basic design principles of the Robotic Parking System.
 These principles were formulated at its inception around 1990 and have since been proven true.
 Read the Basics in Automation report